 Managing a training budget can be a nightmare when you constantly face pressure to cut your budget and do more with less.
 A Training Resource Management System can help with building a comprehensive training plan, to proactively monitor costs in real-time and gain visibility over the company-wide consolidated budget through precise forecasting.
 This is particularly helpful for training departments which manage several thousands of trainees, as simple spreadsheets would just not be sufficient.

-Faster, more reliable processes, precise forecasting and real-time cost-tracking can make a huge difference in your training department’s ability to optimize the budget and drive bottom-line results.
+Faster, more reliable processes, precise forecasting and real-time cost-tracking can make a huge difference in your training department’s ability to optimize the budget and drive bottom-line results for your Instructor-Led Training management activities.

 3. Productivity and operational efficiency